peted-davis/WeatherFlow_PiConsole/README.md

 should take ~1 hour.

-The automated installer assumes you have already sucesfully setup your Raspberry Pi and have installed Raspberry Pi OS with Desktop.
-You should have also attached the touch screen, and have either a keyboard and mouse attached directly to the Pi, or have accessesd the Pi remotely through SSH/VNC.
-If you are starting from scratch, the Raspberry Pi documentation should help get you
+The automated installer assumes you have already sucesfully setup your Raspberry Pi and have installed Raspberry Pi OS with Desktop, or you ar running on a PC with Ubuntu 18.04 or Raspberry Pi OS installed.
+For a Raspberry Pi you should have also attached the touch screen, and have either a keyboard and mouse attached directly to the Pi, or have accessesd the Pi remotely through SSH/VNC.
+If you are starting from scratch with a Raspberry Pi, the documentation should help get you started:
-started:

 * https://www.raspberrypi.org/documentation/